-Conceptual Framework As outlined in figure 1, the independent variables include public participation, competency of staff, information technology and government regulations while dependent variable is the effective management of budgets in the County Government.
-It is presumed that the independent variable affects effective management of budgets in the county governments in Kenya.
+Conceptual Framework as outlined in figure 1; the independent variables included public participation, competency of staff, information technology and government regulations while dependent variable was the effective management of budgets in the County Government.
+It was presumed that the independent variable affected effective management of budgets in the county governments in Kenya.